Amarakon55/dlogin/README.md

     -   [Universal](#universal-1)
     -   [Gentoo](#gentoo-1)

-DLogin is a simple program to manage login via Dmenu.
+Dlogin is a simple program to manage login via dmenu.
 It supports on any init system and it works regardless if you have polkit installed.

 ## Usage